-The Authority provides two options for toll payments - ExpressToll and License Plate Toll (LPT).
+The Authority provides two (2) options for toll payments - ExpressToll® and License Plate Toll® (LPT®).

-ExpressToll is a state-of-the-art electronic system that allows drivers to pass through mainline tolling points and ramps on any Colorado toll facility without stopping or slowing below the prevailing speed limit.
-ExpressToll customers paid 37% to 39% less in tolls on E-470 in 2023, depending on location, compared to License Plate Toll customers due to a toll differential.
-ExpressToll currently operates with either the older Title 21 hardcase transponder, the windshield 6c sticker tag, or the newer switchable High Occupancy Vehicle (HOV) transponder that allows tolls to be automatically deducted from a customer's prepaid account as the customer uses a toll facility.
+ExpressToll® is a state-of-the-art electronic system that allows drivers to pass through mainline tolling points and ramps on any Colorado toll facility without stopping or slowing below the prevailing speed limit.
+ExpressToll® customers paid 37% to 39% less in tolls on E-470 in 2024, depending on location, compared to License Plate Toll® customers due to a toll differential.
+ExpressToll® currently operates with either the windshield 6c sticker tag or the newer switchable High Occupancy Vehicle (HOV) transponder, allowing tolls to be automatically deducted from a customer's prepaid account as the customer uses a toll facility.

-LPT customers are all customers that do not have an ExpressToll account.
-LPT customers are generally billed on a monthly basis for all accumulated toll transactions through any tolling points (mainline and ramps) on any Colorado toll facility (except Northwest Parkway).
-Cameras photograph the front and rear license plates of all vehicles and, if the vehicle does not have an ExpressToll account, a statement (bill) is sent to the registered owner of the vehicle.
+LPT® customers are all customers that do not have an ExpressToll® account.
+LPT® customers are generally billed monthly for all accumulated toll transactions through any tolling points (mainline and ramps) on any Colorado toll facility (except the Northwest Parkway (NWP) toll road).
+Cameras photograph the front and rear license plates of all vehicles and, if the vehicle does not have an ExpressToll® account, a statement (bill) is sent to the registered owner of the vehicle.
 No advance registration is required.
-LPT customers may also set up a managed account online to prepay tolls, leave a credit card on file, receive statements via email, or pay for tolls prior to a statement being generated.
+LPT® customers may also set up a managed account online to prepay tolls, leave a credit card on file, receive statements via email, or pay for tolls prior to a statement being generated.

-The Authority provides various back office tolling services to the Northwest Parkway (NWP); Colorado Transportation Investment Office (CTIO, also known as High Performance Transportation Enterprise or HPTE), a division of CDOT; and CTIO's concessionaire, Plenary Roads Denver, LLC (Plenary) for their tolled facilities in Colorado.
-There are managed lane facilities on US-36, I-25 Central, I-70 Mountain Express Lanes (MEXL), I-70 Central, I-25 North Segments 2 and 3, and C-470.
-E-470's tolling back office, labeled and marketed with the ExpressToll+ logo, serves all customers on managed toll facilities (HOV and Express lanes), allowing customers to manage only one account and ensuring a seamless customer experience, regardless of which Colorado toll facility is used.
-The Authority currently provides several other services to CTIO and Plenary, including, but not limited to, integrating to the back office, toll collection system enhancements and modifications, and system testing and go-live support.
-The Authority has been providing back office services to CDOT since 2006 and to the Northwest Parkway since 2004.
+The Authority provides various back-office tolling services to the Northwest Parkway; Colorado Transportation Investment Office (CTIO, also known as High Performance Transportation Enterprise or HPTE), a division of the Colorado Department of Transportation (CDOT); and CTIO's concessionaire, Plenary Roads Denver, LLC (Plenary) for their tolled facilities in Colorado.
+There are managed lane facilities on US-36, I-25 Central, I-70 Mountain Express Lanes (MEXL), I-70 Central, I-70 Mountain Express Lanes (MEXL), I-70 Central, I-70 Mountain Express Lanes (MEXL) West Bound, I-25 North Segments 2 and 3, I-25 South Gap and C-470.
+E-470's tolling back office, labeled and marketed with the ExpressToll® + logo, serves all customers on managed toll facilities (HOV and Express lanes), allowing customers to manage only one account and ensuring a seamless customer experience, regardless of which Colorado toll facility is used.
+The Authority currently provides several other services to CTIO and Plenary, including, but not limited to, integrating to the back-office integration, toll collection system enhancements and modifications, and system testing and go-live support.
+The Authority has been providing back-office services to CDOT since 2006 and to the Northwest Parkway since 2004.